christinazavou/pointnet/notes.md

 - we can achieve batch normalization with
     - tf.layers.batch_normalization
         a trainable layer that learns a function of two parameters (gamma and beta) so that we don't need to standardize its input data :)
+        _**so basically is a neural layer with weights and biases that need to be learned..and we learn them with exponential moving average!? (as i understood from https://www.tensorflow.org/api_docs/python/tf/train/ExponentialMovingAverage)**_
         ![](batchnorm2.png)
     - manual backprop ams grad